bocoup/webpack-workshop/content/00-core/01-introduction-to-webpack/content/02-M-E-CH-A.md

 ???

 A webpack asset is a file that has yet to be written to the output directory.
 Webpack builds up a list of assets through modules, chunks, and plugins.
-Modules create assets like images and data files.
-Webpack and plugins create assets from chunks and other groups of information.
+Modules can create assets like images and data files, and Webpack and plugins create assets from chunks and other groups of information.

 ---